On Fourier restriction type problems on compact Lie groups: Geometry of the Weyl alcove

 These hyperplanes cut the ambient space $\mathfrak{t}$ into alcoves.
 Let

 be the open fundamental alcove and

 be the closed fundamental alcove.
-Here $\delta_{0j}$ is the Kronecker delta.
+Here $\delta_{0j}$ equals 1 if $j=0$ and 0 otherwise.
 Let $W$ denote the finite Weyl group that acts on $\mathfrak{t}$ as well as $\mathfrak{t}^*$.
-The Weyl group translates $sA$ ($s\in W$) of $A$ are disjointly embedded in $T$ and form the so-called regular elements of $T$, such that $T\setminus \bigsqcup_{s\in W} sA$ contains the non-regular elements in $T$ and is of zero measure in $T$.
+The Weyl group translates $sA$ ($s\in W$) of $A$ are disjointly embedded in $T$ and form the so-called regular elements of $T$, such that $T\setminus \bigsqcup_{s\in W} sA$ contains the non-regular elements in $T$ and is a lower-dimensional subset of $T$.
 These non-regular elements in $T$ are also the conjugate points in $T$ of the origin on $U$ as a Riemannian manifold.
 We recall Weyl's integration formula, which is the basic tool to be used to evaluate the $L^p$ norm of class functions.

 \begin{lem} For class functions $f$ on $U$, Weyl's integration formula can be written as

 where $\delta(H)$ is the so-called Weyl denominator as follows